jEnbuska/none-dux/README.md

 ## Performance

-If you have a object with thousands of Object entries and you are looping through them in an action, avoid the following 2 first patterns:
+If you have an Object with thousands of Object entries and you are looping through them in an action, avoid the following 2 first patterns:

 ```
 cosnt {values} = Object;